POEMS Tea Atelier

 Share

-This exquisite chawan is a testament to the sophisticated heritage of Kyō-yaki (京焼), a tradition defined by its technical excellence and refined aesthetic born in the heart of Japan's ancient capital.
-Crafted by the celebrated artisan Okamoto Shōzo, this piece elevates the Tsutsu chawan (Cylindrical Tea Bowl) form into a work of meditative elegance.
+This exquisite chawan is a testament to the sophisticated heritage of Kyoto-ware Kyo-yaki (京焼), a tradition defined by its technical excellence and refined aesthetic born in the heart of Japan's ancient capital.
+Crafted by the celebrated artisan Okamoto Shōzo (岡本璋弐), this piece elevates the Tsutsu chawan (Cylindrical Tea Bowl) form into a work of meditative elegance.
+The iron glaze offers a tactile contrast between the smooth rim & the textured body that sits securely in the hand.
+The dark glaze provides a stunning visual contrast against the vibrant emerald green of matcha.

 Key Features & Craftsmanship

-- Imperial Refinement: Unlike the rustic beauty of other traditions, Kyō-yaki is known for its precision and deep connection to the aristocracy and great tea masters who shaped the Chanoyu ceremony in Kyoto
+- Imperial Refinement: Kyō-yaki is known for its precision and deep connection to the aristocracy and great tea masters who shaped the Chanoyu ceremony in Kyoto.

 - Artisan Okamoto Shōshiki: This piece carries the distinction of the master's hand.
 Shōshiki's work is celebrated for its subtle mastery of form and glaze, where the artistry lies not in flamboyant decoration, but in the perfect execution of classical techniques